Bariatric Surgery Program

 Support sessions have been shown to directly increase the chances of short- and long-term patient success following bariatric surgery.
 Regardless of where a person is in relation to the bariatric surgery process, he or she is welcome to attend the sessions.

-Bariatric Surgery Support Groups are available at Immanuel Medical Center, and Mercy Hospital – Council Bluffs.
+Bariatric surgery support groups are available at CHI Health Immanuel and CHI Health Mercy Council Bluffs.
 The support group meets monthly with a new topic for education.
 For more details, please see our schedule.